weecology/sad-comparison/chapter3.md

 Building on work by Pueyo [@pueyo2006], Connolly et al. were able to identify non-neutral species abundance distributions in marine environments by comparing model fits of a lognormal distribution (non-neutral) to a gamma distribution (neutral)[@connolly2014].
 This approach shows promise as a robust method for identifying communities that exhibit non-neutrality.

 <!--Works for marine systems, does it work with more data, both terrestrial and marine.-->
 While this approach has been preliminarily tested with marine communities over a broad geographic extent, it has not yet been tested in terrestrial systems <!--with a really expansive dataset-->.
 Here, we evaluate the approach used by Connolly et al. [@connolly2014] over a much broader range of ecosystems and taxa.
-We tested this approach for vertebrate, invertebrate and plant communities in terrestrial, aquatic, and marine ecosystems.
+We tested this approach for vertebrate, invertebrate and plant communities in primarily terrestrial ecosystems.
 In total, we used abundance data from 16,218 communities to determine whether we observe patterns that are more consistent with neutrality or non-neutrality.

 #Methods
 <!-- Redid analyses with more data-->